 A new jury trial took place in May 2016, and the jury ruled in Google’s favor on the question of whether Fair Use protected its use of the APIs.
 This suggests that APIs are protected by copyright, but other businesses may use them in certain circumstances.

 For the past 40 years, trade secret litigation attorney James G. Schwartz has advocated for the rights and interests of Bay Area businesses and business owners in a wide range of legal matters.
-Contact us today online or at (925) 463-1073 today to schedule a free and confidential consultation to see how we can be of assistance to you.
+Contact us today online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can be of assistance to you.

 More Blog Posts: